Temporal Routing in Static Networks: The Schedule Completion Problem: Solving Unconstrained TEDSC

 \subsection{Schedule Completion Flow Network}

-Recall from \Cref{con:walk-expansion} that the static expansion $\SE(G,D)=\SE(\G)$ is a static directed graph where every static path in $\SE(G,D)$ corresponds to a temporal walk in $\G$ and vice versa.
+Recall from \cref{def:static-expansion} that the static expansion $\SE(G,D)=\SE(\G(G, D))$ is a static directed graph where every static path in $\SE(G,D)$ corresponds to a temporal walk in $\G$ and vice versa.
 By adding a global source $s$ and sink $z$, we obtain an augmented graph $\SEflow(G,D)$ whose $s$-$z$-paths correspond to temporal walks in $\G$, where a feasible flow of value $k$ decomposes into $k$ paths, one per walk in the completed schedule.
-The draft schedule and temporal edge disjointness is encoded as flow ranges: demand edges receive range $(1,1)$, forcing each demand to be covered by exactly one walk and preventing two walks from sharing a temporal edge; non-demand moving edges receive range $(0,1)$, enforcing temporal edge disjointness without requiring coverage.
+The draft schedule and temporal edge disjointness is encoded as flow ranges: demand edges receive range $(1,1)$, forcing each demand to be covered by exactly one walk and preventing two walks from sharing a temporal edge; non-demand moving edges receive range $(0,1)$, enforcing temporal edge disjointness without requiring coverage. \Cref{fig:tedsc-flow-network} shows the construction for an example instance.